5 Essential Real Estate SEO Tips for 2019

 Contribute content, retarget, or advertise on publishers that have high visibility in your categories.

-Contributing content to reputable publishers within the real estate industry, you are helping to ensure that some of their brand authority will rub off on you.
-Not only does it borrow from the, “You are the company you keep” adage, Google views the backlinks you receive as a trust signal that you’re an authority in your niche.
+Contributing content to reputable publishers within the real estate industry, you are helping to ensure that some of their will rub off on you.
+Not only does it borrow from the, “You are the company you keep” adage, Google views the you receive as a trust signal that you’re an authority in your niche.

 The top-performing sites, according to our report, are: